jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 > Note: Ec2 and S3 FullAccess policies SHOULD ONLY BE USED FOR DEMO ENVIRONMENT ONLY!
 You should always use granular policies in production environment.

+---
-## Execute the Terraform scripts
+## 3. Create your AWS environment with Terraform

-Finally, To execute the terraform script, just do the following
+Finally, To execute the terraform script, just do the following:

 ```bash
 	terraform init
     terraform plan #(And check if the plan works out for you)
     terraform apply #Enter "yes" to confirm
 ```
-A code deploy deployment group will be automatically created.
+A CodeDeploy deployment group will be automatically created by Terraform.
 And you will just need to create a deployment and deploy your app manually as the final step.

+> Note: This lab focuses on automation capability of Terraform, and is designed to make you understand how CodeDeploy works.
+Hence, the manual process.
+This process can be automated using AWS CodePipeline.
+I'll add CodePipeline section at some point.

-### Terraform Error (Bug)
+### Terraform Error (Provider Bug)

 Along the way you will (probably) see this error.
 It will say ```"There is a bug in the provider, which should be reported in the provider's own issue tracker."```